Serving as a Poll Worker

 Your Poll Worker Profile

-Your Poll Worker Profile allows you to confirm your availability to serve in the next upcoming election and to access personalized information about your Election Day assignment, online training course, a Poll Worker Public Activity Health Self-Screening Checklist, and more.
+Your Poll Worker Profile allows you to confirm your availability to serve in the next upcoming election and to access personalized information about your Election Day assignment, online training course, a Poll Worker Public Activity Health Self-Screening Checklist (PDF), and more.
 You can also use this tool to make changes to your contact information on file with the Department.

 Poll Worker Training Resources